-Spring is in the air – and so is pollen.
-And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about your home’s indoor air.
+Spring is in the air – and so are allergens.
+And also dust, bacteria, and virus-causing germs.
+But we aren’t talking about outdoor air; we’re talking about your home’s indoor air.

-Over 40 million Americans live with allergies and 24 million deal with asthma.
-So for the month of May, we want to help you stop the sneezes for FREE.
-Call TML Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 208-488-4892 or schedule your appointment online
+Over 40 million Americans suffer from allergies and 24 million deal with asthma.
+So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call TML Service Experts today to get a COMPLIMENTARY home air quality and comfort analysis at 208-488-4892 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

-Discover more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other tips from TML Service Experts:
+Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
+Here are some other recommendations from TML Service Experts:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you feel like your allergies are pretty mild, people are often excited by the nearly sudden change in how they feel after changing to a HEPA air filtration system.

-If you still aren’t confident that such a high-efficiency air filtration system is the right choice for your home, there are many options to choose from when it comes to bettering your home’s air quality.
-Below are different air filters and cleaners that you can choose for your indoor air quality.
+If you still aren’t confident that such a high-grade air filtration system is the right choice for your home, there are several options to choose from when it comes to bettering your indoor air quality.
+Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
+These products help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
 Investing in a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-On the flip side, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in less than a week.
+On the other hand, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

 Help enhance the quality of your family’s air with TML Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.